Legacy Media Art

 2023 Review

-The 2023 Council agreed with the Endangered classification with overall risks remaining on the same basis as before (no change to the trend), although noted a decrease in imminence of action as well as the required effort to preserve.
+The 2023 Council agreed with the Endangered classification with overall risks remaining on the same basis as before (‘No change’ to trend), while also noting a decrease in imminence of action as well as the required effort to preserve.

 Additional Comments